kungfuai/kaishi/README.md

-# kaishi
+# Kaishi
 Tool kit to accelerate the initial phases of exploratory data analysis.

+## Brief Overview
+The advent of deep learning provides opportunities to detect issues present in data that would otherwise be extremely difficult to detect algorithmically (unnatural image aspect ratios, subjectively similar data, etc.).
+Kaishi attempts to take advantage of this to help you get to know your data subjectively and intimately on the front end, thus saving time that would have been spent debugging later on.
+There are, of course, many standard tools built in as well (deduplication, artifact detection, merge operations, etc.) that can all be chained to provide powerful automated data engineering.

-Two data types (images and tabular data) are implemented, but more (e.g. signals, video, etc.) will be added in future releases.
-A lot of functionality for new data types exists out of the box, especially with file handling.
+Two data types (images and tabular data) are currently implemented, but more (e.g. signals, video, etc.) will be added in future releases.
+A lot of functionality for new data types exists out of the box though, especially when it comes to file handling.

-With the advent of deep learning

 # Requirements
 Python 3.6+